Decaffeination: Caffeine content of coffee

+According to a 1979 analysis, coffee has the following caffeine content, depending on how it is prepared:

 Caffeine content of decaffeinated coffee

 To ensure product quality, manufacturers are required to test the newly decaffeinated coffee beans to make sure that caffeine concentration is relatively low.
 A caffeine content reduction of at least 97% is required under United States standards.
 There is less than 0.1% caffeine in decaffeinated coffee and less than 0.3% in decaffeinated instant coffee in Canada.
 Many coffee companies use high-performance liquid chromatography (HPLC) to measure how much caffeine remains in the coffee beans.
 However, since HPLC can be quite costly, some coffee companies are beginning to use other methods such as near-infrared (NIR) spectroscopy.
 Although HPLC is highly accurate, NIR spectroscopy is much faster, cheaper and overall easier to use.
 Lastly, another method typically used to measure the remaining caffeine includes ultraviolet–visible spectroscopy: useful for decaffeination processes that include supercritical CO2, as CO2 does not absorb in the UV-Vis range.

-A controlled study in 2006 at Florida State University of ten samples of prepared decaffeinated coffee from coffee shops showed that some caffeine remained.
+A controlled study in 2006 at Florida State University consisting of ten samples of prepared decaffeinated coffee from coffee shops showed that some caffeine remained.
 Fourteen to twenty cups of such decaffeinated coffee would contain as much caffeine as one cup of regular coffee.
 The 473 ml (16 ounce) cups of coffee samples contained caffeine in the range of 8.6 mg to 13.9 mg.
 In another study of popular brands of decaf coffees, the caffeine content varied from 3 mg to 32 mg.
 In contrast, a 237 ml (8 ounce) cup of regular coffee contains 95–200 mg of caffeine, and a 355 ml (12 ounce) serving of Coca-Cola contains 36 mg.

-Both of these studies tested the caffeine content of store-brewed coffee, suggesting that the caffeine may be residual from the normal coffee served rather than poorly decaffeinated coffee.